HipnoTanatos/dotfiles/README.md

 the_silver_searcher -- code-oriented faster ack/grep alternative<br>
 uv -- Python packet manager<br>
 python-pynvim -- python provider for nvim<br>
-python-pyqt5 -- python bindings for qt5 (i use this for scripting in krita) cmake<br>
+python-pyqt5 -- python bindings for qt5 (i use this for scripting in krita)<br>
+cmake -- application builder | utilities atomator<br>
 tree -- directory listing display deep indented list of files (i use this for documentation)